michael-hardeman/contacts_app/shared/README.md

 Shared
 ======

 This folder contains all things that are shared by all the `*_api` projects.
 Shared dependencies, shared project configuration, shared source code, shared test code.
 This is the most essential part of the application to get building.
-If you can set up tests.gpr, then all other projects should work correctly.
+If you can set up [tests.gpr](tests.gpr) then all other projects should work correctly when given the correct scenario options.

 Setup
 -----